aleph0io/rapier/README.md

 #### Additional Information

-Specific details about the type conversions each module supports appear in their respective READMEs.
+Specific details about the type conversions each module supports appear in their respective READMEs and [the Rapier wiki](https://github.com/aleph0io/rapier/wiki/Type-conversions).

 ### Templating